AndiEcker/AcuSihotInterfaces/README.md

 The `match_fields` and `filter_records` key-word-arguments are also restricting the fields and records of the destination system (the system pushed-to or compared-against).

-The primary key of each system is used by default for to lookup/associate the matching data record in the destination system.
+The primary key of each system is used by default to lookup/associate the matching data record in the destination system.
 But in the case where you the primary key value is not available in both systems you can a specify with the command line option `match_fields` a different field (or a list of fields) for this lookup/association.
-So e.g. for to compare the client data between Acumen and Salesforce by using the Email and Phone data for to match the client record within Salesforce the following command line options have to be specified:
+So e.g. to compare the client data between Acumen and Salesforce by using the Email and Phone data to match the client record within Salesforce the following command line options have to be specified:

     `--pull=AcuC --compare=SfC{'match_fields':['Email','Phone']}`